Hubert H. Humphrey Fellow, Class of 2021-22

 What is the most memorable or impactful experience of your career so far?

-What are the big challenges you want to tackle in your country, and what impact would you like to make?
+What are the big challenges you want to tackle in your country?

 How do you think your Humphrey Fellowship and your time at Cornell will help boost your career?